 Outside of Jobina’s theatre career, Jobina is a founding member of Couch Jams, a BIPOC music collective based in Vancouver, BC.
-In 2020 and 2021, Jobina was selected to participate in A Cappella Academy, an internationally auditioned-based intensive for gifted young singers, founded by arrangers Ben Bram, Rob Dietz, and former Pentatonix member Avi Kaplan.
-Jobina is also an award-winning filmmaker, with her documentary Why Do We Love? winning BCSFF's 2019 award for Top Senior Documentary and Best Documentary title for the Reelstars Film Festival.
-Jobina is the grateful recipient of two British Columbia Arts Council Scholarships and the Mac Shoub Scholarship, given in recognition of exceptional talent and achievement in acting
+In 2020 and 2021, Jobina was selected to participate in A Cappella Academy, an internationally audition-based intensive for gifted young singers, founded by arrangers Ben Bram, Rob Dietz, and former Pentatonix member Avi Kaplan.
+Jobina is also an award-winning filmmaker, with Why Do We Love? winning BCSFF's 2019 award for Top Senior Documentary and Best Documentary title for the Reelstars Film Festival.
+Jobina is the grateful recipient of two British Columbia Arts Council Scholarships and the Mac Shoub Scholarship, given in recognition of exceptional talent and achievement in acting.

 With a love for performance and storytelling across various mediums, Jobina hopes to make strides as a young artist.
-Her mission in this industry is to do work that matters, that connects people, and that brings you home.
+Jobina’s mission in this industry is to do work that matters, that connects people, and that brings you home.

 Photo by Samantha Hurley